-These topics took center stage at the HIMSS webinar I moderated last month on “Factors for a Successful COVID-19 Vaccination Program,” along with Lois Privor-Dumm, Director of Adult Vaccines at the Johns Hopkins Bloomberg School of Public Health.
+These topics took centre stage at the HIMSS webinar I moderated last month on “Factors for a Successful COVID-19 Vaccination Program,” along with Lois Privor-Dumm, Director of Adult Vaccines at the Johns Hopkins Bloomberg School of Public Health.
 More than 150 representatives from across the health ecosystem joined in our discussion.
 (Watch the recording.)

 A key issue was how to gain consumer acceptance of these vaccines when there is a high level of distrust among significant segments of the population.
 For example, in the U.S., according to a Gallup poll last month, 42% of the population said they would not vaccinate, while 58% said they would.

-Addressing the behavioral, logistical and technical challenges of COVID-19 vaccinations requires a common healthcare success factor: population centricity.
+Addressing the behavioural, logistical and technical challenges of COVID-19 vaccinations requires a common healthcare success factor: population centricity.
 Improving vaccine uptake means engaging consumers to understand more about these vaccines to increase their confidence in them.
 A population-centric model is also needed to support vaccine administration and tracking to ensure individuals receive the same vaccine at second dosing, and that percentage of vaccinated populations can be tracked to understand the gap or achievement of the ideal 70% coverage level.
-Fortunately, there are proven practices, tools and technologies that can help organizations improve their effectiveness in these endeavors.
+Fortunately, there are proven practices, tools and technologies that can help organizations improve their effectiveness in these endeavours.